 Exercise can stave off heart disease.
 Every little step helps, especially those who are at higher risk of developing diabetes.

-As we get older and as our waistline broadens, our risk of getting Type 2 diabetes and other health-related diseases increases.
+As our lifestyles inevitably gets more sedentary, our risk of getting Type 2 diabetes and other health-related diseases increases.

 Some of us may even develop pre-diabetes — that’s when our blood sugar levels are higher than normal but not high enough to be diagnosed as diabetes.